-Azzam Mourad is an associate professor at the Lebanese American University since October 2009, adjunct associate professor at Ecole de Technology Supérieure of the University of Québec and coordinator of the Associated Research Unit on Intelligent Transport and Vehicular Technologies.
-He holds a Ph.D. degree in Electrical and Computer Engineering from Concordia University, Montreal (Québec), Canada and a M.Sc. degree in Computer Science from Laval University, Québec (Québec), Canada.
+Dr. Azzam Mourad is an associate professor of computer science at the Lebanese American University since October 2009.
+He is also the associate chairperson at the Department of Computer Science and Mathematics.
+Dr. Mourad is an adjunct associate professor at Ecole de Technology Supérieure of the University of Québec, and coordinator of the Associated Research Unit on Intelligent Transport and Vehicular Technologies.
+He holds a PhD in Electrical and Computer Engineering from Concordia University, Montreal, Canada and an MSc in Computer Science from Laval University, Québec, Canada.

-Dr. Mourad won several prestigious and merit awards for his research work in the last couple of years.
-He supervised to successful completion eleven masters’ students and many undergraduate projects at the Lebanese American University (LAU) and Lebanese University.
-He is currently co-supervising four Ph.D. students and three masters’ students at LAU, Concordia University (Canada) and ETS Montreal (Canada).
-He is also a senior IEEE member, Associate Editor for the IEEE Communications Letters, and TPC member of several prestigious conferences and technical reviewer of several highly ranked journals.
+Mourad won several prestigious and merit awards for his research work in the last couple of years.
+He supervised to successful completion 11 master’s students and many undergraduate projects at LAU and the Lebanese University.
+He is currently co-supervising four Ph.D. students and three master’s students at LAU, Concordia University (Canada) and ETS Montreal (Canada).
+He is also a senior IEEE member, associate editor for the IEEE Communications Letters, and TPC member of several prestigious conferences and technical reviewer of several highly ranked journals.
 He served as general co-chair of WiMob2016 and track/workshop/publicity chairs of several IEEE conferences.
 Moreover, he is chair and member of several university, school and departmental councils and committees.

 - Optimal Load Distribution for the Detection of VM-Based DDOS Attacks in the Cloud.
 In the IEEE Transactions on Services Computing, 2016, IEEE.

 - Smart Mobile Computation Offloading: Centralized Selective and Multi-Objective Approach.
 In the Journal of Expert Systems with Applications, 50: 40-54, 2016, Elsevier.